 How often do you hear a child say, “That’s not fair?”
 Have you said it?
 Because I thought my parents were unfair, I couldn’t trust them.
 This stronghold combination prevents us from being submissive since we do not trust those in authority to be fair.
 So, when a person doesn’t think they can trust someone or submit to them, then they become rebellious.
 Also, not being able to trust and submit our self-focused wills has adverse effects in all areas of our life (i.e. work, family, social, spiritual, etc.).

 When I became free from this stronghold combination, I could then control my thoughts and emotions.
-To be honest, it took some time to transform all my wrong thinking and unhealthy beliefs, that triggered automatic respone programming from my childhood.
+To be honest, it took some time to transform all my wrong thinking and unhealthy beliefs, that triggered automatic response programming from my childhood.
 To eliminate this stronghold combination, I asked God to show me the memories of offense of what I thought was unfair.
-Past memories include childhood up to a moment ago.
+Memories include childhood to this moment.
 Note, if a situation is fair, but you don’t think it is, this still creates an offense, just look at our political landscape.